pronique/multitenant/README.md

 * Single Application Instance
 * Using same domain, the tenant is identified by the session path matched against the model field configured.

+### Configuration Strategy

+* Shared Database, Shared Schema
+* Single Application Instance
+* Using same domain, the tenant is identified by a key in the CakePHP configuration storage

 ### Tenants

 The plugin introduces the concept of Tenants, a tenant represents each customer account.